 But, of course, the real star of La La Land is the music itself.
 Not only are the melodies by composer Justin Hurwitz insanely catchy (you’ll be humming them days later), the lyrics by Benj Pasek and Justin Paul reflect the spirit of each scene and the emotions of the characters with an effortless kind of elegance.

 With so much to love about La La Land, it’s such a shame that it ultimately falls prey to the biggest affliction in the pop culture space right now: nostalgia.

-Just to be clear, I’m not talking about the way the film laments the way magical things fade away – whether that means the decline of things as concrete as “true” jazz and old school Hollywood filmmaking, or as nebulous as our hopes for the future.
-There’s a poignancy to that that’s hard to dislike.
-No I’m talking how much of La La Land‘s appeal is rooted in recreating movies from half a century ago, and how if you strip these trappings away, you’re not left with much that’s new or emotionally real.
+Just to be clear, I’m not talking about the way the film laments the way magical things fade away – whether that means the decline of things as concrete as “true” jazz and old-school Hollywood filmmaking, or as nebulous as our hopes for the future.
+There’s a poignancy to this that’s hard to dislike.
+No, I’m talking about how much of La La Land‘s appeal is rooted in recreating movies from half a century ago, and how if you strip these trappings away, you’re not left with much that’s new or emotionally real.

 Yes, the movie is an ostensibly contemporary update on the template used by the musicals of a bygone era, but Chazelle doesn’t really deliver anything new or insightful.
 He’s too enraptured with the past and sneaking in yet another nod to Singin’ in the Rain, An American in Paris or one of a dozen other Hollywood classics to truly deliver on the promise of moving the musical genre forward.

 Like Sebastian, Chazelle is so hung up on the way things were that he has no time to contemplate what they could be, and this devotion to glitzy nostalgia makes La La Land an oddly empty exercise overall.